trizen/trizen/README.md

-      --movepkg-dir=s : move built packages in this directory (implies --movepkg) --clone-dir=s   : directory where to clone and build packages --editor=s      : editor command used to edit build files --ignore=s      : space-separated list of packages to ignore during -Su
+      --movepkg-dir=s : move built packages in this directory (implies --movepkg) --clone-dir=s   : directory where to clone and build packages --editor=s      : editor command used to edit build files --pager-mode    : display the build files of a package in pager mode --pager=s       : pager command used to display the build files --ignore=s      : space-separated list of packages to ignore during -Su

 Examples: